User-generated content strategies: why customers are your best marketers

 1. No clear call-to-action

-Customers don't always know that you want their content.
+Customers don't always know you want their content.
 Be explicit in your requests and make it easy to participate.

 2. Only collecting content without interaction